virendrapacemaker/AS3.js-proof-of-concept/README.markdown

 ---------

-This project started as a curiosity of Jon Beebe, wondering if it'd be possible to port ActionScript 3 classes to JavaScript so that AS3 code could run natively in Javascript.
+This project started as a curiosity of Jon Beebe, wondering if it'd be possible to port the ActionScript 3 api to JavaScript so that AS3 code could run natively in Javascript.

 Proof-of-concept